mesosphere/universe/README.md

 #### `command.json`

-This file is **optional** Describes how to install the package's CLI.
+This file is **optional**.
+Describes how to install the package's CLI.
 Currently the only supported format is a Python egg.

 ```json